Investigations of Charge Collection and Signal Timing in a multi-pixel Silicon Drift Detector: Experimental setup

-\begin{itemize} \item For the first measurement, a grid is generated covering the entire surface of the detector entrance window, see figure~\ref{fig:detector_total_grid}.
-The goal is to investigate the homogeneity and the behavior of the individual pixels with respect to charge collection and signal timing.
-The grid is chosen to be a square consisting of~$350~\times~350$~points with a spacing of~\SI{25}{\micro\meter}.
-This configuration provides a good compromise between the spacial resolution of scanning the detector surface and the total measurement duration of about \SI{200}{\hour}. \item In the second measurement, the area in which three detector pixels are adjacent to each other, a so-called triple point, is studied to investigate the effect of charge sharing between three neighboring pixels.
-Charge sharing describes the process by which generated charge carriers are collected in multiple pixels.
-It is the result of energy being deposited at or close to the boundary region of adjacent pixels.
-Charge clouds can be generated in a single detector pixel, with some electrons of this cloud moving into a neighboring pixel.
+\item In the second measurement, the area in which three detector pixels are adjacent to each other, a so-called triple point, is studied to investigate the effect of charge sharing between three neighboring pixels.
+For charge sharing to occur, charge clouds can be created in a single detector pixel, with some electrons of the clouds moving into a neighboring pixel.
 Alternatively, the clouds can already extend across the boundaries of neighboring pixels as they are generated.
 The movement of the charges is determined by the field configuration in this region and is described in section~\ref{sec:simulations}.
 The region where pixels 0, 1, and 2 are in contact is chosen to investigate this effect, see figure~\ref{fig:triple_point_grid}.
-A grid of~$90~\times~90$~points with a spacing of~\SI{4.5}{\micro\meter} is generated for a high-resolution scan lasting about~\SI{11}{\hour}. \end{itemize} The actuators steering the motorized stage moves the collimator to the specified position of each X-Y coordinate.
+A grid of~$90~\times~90$~points with a spacing of~\SI{4.5}{\micro\meter} is generated for a high-resolution scan lasting about~\SI{11}{\hour}. \end{itemize} The actuators steering the motorized stage moves the collimator to the specified position of each \textit{X-Y} coordinate.
 For each grid position, \SI{8.4}{\milli\second} of waveform signal including about~$4000$ signal pulses created by the laser pulses as well as the external laser trigger pulses are recorded.
 Despite the fluctuating laser output power throughout the measurements, the deposited energy of the signals created by the laser pulses recorded at a single grid coordinate has been found to be Poisson distributed as it is expected.
 By detecting the rising edge of the individual trigger pulses, the obtained signal pulses are averaged to minimize noise fluctuations in the waveform signal.

 A major advantage of using a laser to characterize the detector compared to a radioactive source is that the~SDD is irradiated at the exact location defined in the grid.
 Moreover, since the laser pulses carry a certain amount of energy, a fixed number of electron-hole pairs in the silicon bulk of the detector is created.
 However, the main advantage of using an external triggered laser is that it provides the precise timing information of when the photons are emitted and when they enter the detector, allowing the detailed study of the signal timing and the detector time response.